Living in an extended Chinese family

 “Give it to your cousin.
 Don’t be so selfish.”

-But there are real and practical benefits that come with this idea of the extended families.
+But there are real, practical benefits to the idea of the extended family.

 Transfer of knowledge: In the past, societies depended on knowledge passed down from one generation to the next.
 This knowledge, acquired over centuries of trial and error, helped the family and clan survive and prosper.
 Elders have the responsibility to ensure the transfer of this knowledge for the advancement of the clan.

-From what not to eat when you are having a fever, to how you should handle the quarrel with your second cousin, this knowledge can guide family members through various challenges and decisions.
+From what not to eat when you have a fever to how to handle a quarrel with your second cousin, this knowledge can guide family members through various challenges and decisions.

-Support for Each Other: When we moved to Australia, we missed the availability of help and support at our doorstep when we need it.
+Support for Each Other: When we moved to Australia, we missed having help and support at our doorstep when we needed it.
 Sometimes, even when we don’t need it.

-This support is not just physical or financial, but includes emotional and psychological support.
+This support is not just physical or financial; it also includes emotional and psychological support.
 To call on my brother for a chat is priceless.
 Elderly parents in need of care and young people seeking guidance will find having an extended family an invaluable resource.

 Pooling of Resources: As extended families shared agricultural duties in the past, families today can pool resources to achieve common goals, such as purchasing a property, financing overseas education, or investing in a family business.

 In this environment, there is less opportunity for depression because of isolation or lack of support.
 You focus less on yourself and more on the family.
-Family intrusion sometimes means that problems are quickly discovered and dealt with.
+Family intrusion can mean problems are quickly identified and addressed.
 Your troubles become everyone’s troubles.
-With cousins and aunties fussing about after giving birth, maybe postnatal depression is addressed before it gets too serious.
+With cousins and aunties fussing about after giving birth, maybe postnatal depression can be addressed before it gets too serious.

 But is it all bright and rosy?